-This year, Sunshine is doing Grade 3 math and Lily is doing Grade 2.
-Their math problems are still easy enough I can do them in my head or check their work without an answer key.
-That will likely change in a few years—but I can learn with them and refresh my math skills as they do.
+In the elementary years, math problems are still easy enough I can do them in my head or check the girls’ work without an answer key.
+As they get into more advanced math, that will likely change—but I can learn with them and refresh my math skills as they do.
 My mom set a great example for me of enthusiasm and love for learning.
 I hope to pass that along to my kids.

 Yes, I struggled with algebra years ago as a high school student.
 No, I probably can’t teach it to my children.
 That’s why I have a good math curriculum.
 Teaching math to my daughters is a good way to refresh my own math skills.
 I only need to stay one lesson ahead of them.

-Sunshine just started learning her multiplication tables.
-As she’s been trying to remember the multiples of 7, I’ve remembered my own struggles in that area.
+When Sunshine started learning her multiplication tables, she struggled with multiples of 7.
+I remembered my own struggles in that area.
 Seven was, for some reason, the hardest of the multiplication facts for me to remember.
-I hope it encourages Sunshine to hear that once upon a time, I was sitting staring at a work book wondering what 7 x 5 was as well… and now I can remember it (even if I have to think for a minute).
+I hope it encourages Sunshine to hear that once upon a time, I was sitting staring at a workbook wondering what 7 x 5 was as well… and now I can remember it (even if I have to think for a minute).